supposedly/dialect-museum/README.md

 #### One last thing about how rules are run

 We've nearly understood the overall model in full now.
-The last thing I want to point out is pretty important: rules apply in **discrete generations,** covering all nodes in the leading row before starting the next generation.
+The last thing I want to point out is pretty important: rules apply in **discrete generations,** covering all nodes in the leading row before starting on the next generation.

 > [!NOTE]
 > While this makes for a good model of applying rules to each other, it makes it tricky to formalize concepts relating